-The person in charge of any premises must ensure that any bird on their premises awaiting slaughter is: protected from direct sun and from adverse weather, i.e. wind, rain, hail, snow, etc.;

-provided with adequate ventilation- temperature and humidity in the holding area and within chicken loads must be regularly monitored and controlled; immediate remedial action must be taken to remedy conditions if any birds are found to be suffering from heat or cold stress.
+The person in charge of any premises must ensure that any bird on their premises awaiting slaughter is: protected from direct sun and from adverse weather, i.e. wind, rain, hail, snow, etc.; provided with adequate ventilation- temperature and humidity in the holding area and within chicken loads must be regularly monitored and controlled; immediate remedial action must be taken to remedy conditions if any birds are found to be suffering from heat or cold stress.

 The hens must be placed in a thermally comfortable holding area immediately on arrival at the processing facility.
 The holding area should have reduced or blue lighting, or if outdoors, it must have proper shade/protection from direct sunlight.
-Once birds have arrived at the premises at which they are going to be slaughtered, they must not be moved on to other premises.
+Once birds have arrived at the processing facility, they must not be moved on to other premises.
 Standby equipment, e.g. a generator, must be available for emergency breakdowns.
 All hens must be slaughtered as soon as possible but no later than 10 hours after arriving at the processing facility.